 Sendero La Manzana, Sendero Arroyo Surdido and Sendero Franklin

 These three trails are the shortest routes to Salto El Limón Waterfall.
 If you hike at a decent pace you can make them in around half an hour, as they are just around 1 mile long.
 On the way, you can see a smaller waterfall which, however, isn’t as impressive as El Limón Waterfall.
 A river crossing is also necessary on this hiking trail.
 The trailheads of Sendero La Manzana, Sendero Arroyo Surdido and Sendero Franklin can be found around 5 kilometers after the village of El Limón (Samaná).

 Sendero La Javilla

-This hiking trail to Salto El Limón is only a few hundred meters longer than the three previously mentioned and leads along a beautiful and quiet river for a long time.
+This hiking trail to Waterfall El Limón is only a few hundred meters longer than the three previously mentioned and leads along a beautiful and quiet river for a long time.
 It has the lowest incline of all options and is therefore the easiest to walk, although your shoes will get dirty due to the mud on most parts of the trail.